Efficient functional estimation and the super-oracle phenomenon: Main results

-To explain the lower bounds on $v_1$ and $v_2$ in~\eqref{Eq:Fdtilde}, consider the setting in which $\phi(u,v,x)=\varphi(v/u)$, as is the case with $\varphi$-divergences.
-Then, writing $W:=g(X_1)/f(X_1)$ and $Z:=g(Y_1)/f(Y_1)$ we have that
+To explain the lower bounds on $v_1$ and $v_2$ in~\eqref{Eq:Fdtilde}, consider the setting in which $\phi(u,v)=\varphi(v/u)$, as is the case with $\varphi$-divergences.
+Then, writing $W:=g(X_1)/f(X_1)$ and $Z:=g(Y_1)/f(Y_1)$, we have that

-Now, if $f=g$ then we have $v_1=v_2=0$, and $\hat{T}_{m,n}$ will converge to $T$ at a faster rate than $m^{-1/2}+n^{-1/2}$ (with a potentially non-normal limiting distribution).
+Now, if $f=g$ then we have $v_1=v_2=0$, and it is possible that estimators will converge to~$T$ at a faster rate than $m^{-1/2}+n^{-1/2}$ (with a potentially non-normal limiting distribution).
 Thus, in order to state uniform results on the asymptotic normality of $\hat{T}_{m,n}$, we work over a class of densities for which $v_1$ and $v_2$ are bounded below.
-For two random variables $X$ and $Y$ with distribution functions $F$ and $G$ (where for later convenience we allow $X$ and $Y$ to take values in the extended real line), let